 As you consider becoming a director of nursing, you want to be sure you have the qualities employers are looking for and the acumen to excel in your career.
-Take a moment to look through some of the qualities that were identified as important for the role.
+Take a moment to look through some of the qualities important for the role.

 Professionalism: Above all else, you must be able to do your job professionally, and not let the frustrations or complaints of team members or patients cause you to falter and lead to further issues.

 Compassion: Having compassion for your patients and their families is a part of any nursing position.
 But as a director of nursing, you’ll need to have compassion for your team of RNs as well.
-A good director of nursing can empathize with teammates and keeps in mind the pressures and rigors they’re dealing with while being nurses.
+A good director of nursing can empathize with teammates and keeps in mind the pressures and challenges they face in their daily work.

 What skills does a director of nursing need?

 Just like many other overseeing positions, directors of nursing need critical thinking skills, the ability to communicate and delegate tasks or projects.
 Farber adds that they also need knowledge across the lifespan and diversity management.

 Directors of nursing also need to stay current in their technical skills.
 They need to “maintain bedside mentality to ensure a standard of care is being upheld and have a base of technology skills to ensure electronic charting standards are met,” Rindt says.